 Dreaming, I catch my breath as a new reality unfolds:

-My cell phone’s obnoxious chirp drags me to semi-consciousness.
+A ringing in my head distracts me, growing louder, more insistent as the nightmare fades.
+My cell phone’s obnoxious chirp drags me to semiconsciousness.
 I flail in my recliner, disoriented, trying to get my bearings.
-Grabbing my cell, I try to see the caller ID but can’t—head spinning, drowning in dizziness.
+Grabbing my cell, I squint at the caller ID but can’t focus, my head spinning, drowning in dizziness.